NasalDaemon/Static-DI/README.md

 ## Why Static-DI?

-- **True Zero Overhead:** Not only at graph construction, but also at resolution and invocation.
+- **True Zero Overhead:** Not only at graph construction, but also at trait resolution and method invocation.
 There are no vtables, heap-allocations, runtime lookups, or hidden layers—just direct, inlinable calls.
 - **Blazing Build Speed:** Each node can compile independently (even when building with C++ modules), so you never pay for modularity with slow builds.
 - **Architecture as Code:** Declare your dependencies and boundaries using a readable DSL.
 Your system’s structure is explicit, enforced, and easy to understand.
 - **Testability by Default:** Swap in mocks or stubs anywhere, with full compile-time safety and zero runtime cost.